cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 - Cloud Pak entitlement key, this can be obtained from visiting the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary) as described above.

+- If you are deploying on [IBM Cloud Satellite](https://www.ibm.com/cloud/satellite), please review the [Satellite prerequisites](./IBM_SATELLITE.md).

 ### Installing Data Foundation